rsksmart/RSKIPs/IPs/RSKIP0.md

 ## Transferring RSKIP Ownership

 It occasionally becomes necessary to transfer ownership of RSKIPs to a new champion.
 In general, we'd like to retain the original author as a co-author of the transferred RSKIP, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the RSKIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
-A bad reason to transfer ownership is because you don't agree with the direction of the RSKIP.
+A good reason to transfer ownership would be that the original author no longer has the time or interest in updating it or following through with the RSKIP process, or has fallen off the face of the net (i.e. is unreachable or not responding to the forum).
+A bad reason to transfer ownership is due to not agreeing with the direction of the RSKIP.
 We try to build consensus around a RSKIP, but if that's not possible, you can always submit a competing RSKIP.

 If you are interested in assuming ownership of a RSKIP, send a message asking to take over, addressed to both the original author and the RSKIP editor.
-If the original author doesn't respond to email in a timely manner, the RSKIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).
+If the original author doesn't respond promptly, the RSKIP editor will make a unilateral decision (it's not like such decisions can't be reversed).

 ## RSKIP Editors

 ` * Sergio Lerner (@sergioLerner) `
+` * Julian Len (@julianlen)`

 ## RSKIP Editor Responsibilities and Workflow